tom-dq/st7_wrap/README.md

 ## Installation

- - Ensure you've installed [Strand7 R3](http://www.strand7.com/r3/) and you're running Preview 42.
+ - Ensure you've installed [Strand7](http://www.strand7.com/) Release 3.1.1.
  - Use Python 3.7+
  - Make sure the official Strand7 API is installed and running (contact [Strand7 Support](https://www.strand7.com/html/aboutsupport.htm) if this is not the case).
 So you should be able to do this in the Python REPL where ever you want to use `st7_wrap`: